baweaver/qo/README.md

 1. Does the key exist on the other hash?
 2. Are the match value and match target hashes?
-3. Was a wildcard value provided?
-4. Does the target object's value case match against the match value?
+3. Does the target object's value case match against the match value?
-5. Does the target object's value predicate match against the match value?
+4. Does the target object's value predicate match against the match value?
-6. What about the String version of the match key?
+5. What about the String version of the match key?
 Abort if it can't coerce.

 ##### 3.1.1 - Key present